+We further evaluate \implname on the OLMo-2 7B model using \textsc{RoPE} as a baseline to demonstrate the effects of scaling up the model size.
 We train those models on 4 H100 GPUs for 50B tokens.
 We use the \texttt{allenai/olmes}\footnote{\url{https://github.com/allenai/olmes}} codebase for evaluation, which provides extensive test suites.
-We categorize our main evaluation tasks into three dimensions as follows:
+We categorize our main evaluation tasks into three dimensions:

-\begin{itemize} \item \textbf{Noisy Context} evaluates the model’s robustness to contexts containing large amounts of irrelevant information.
-Such ``noise’’ increases \textit{extraneous cognitive load} \cite{paas2003cognitive}, which can negatively affect problem-solving performance.
-We use the RULER benchmark \cite{hsiehruler}, which purposefully constructs contexts with irrelevant content for evaluation.
+\begin{itemize}[leftmargin=*, nosep] \item \textbf{Noisy Context} evaluates the model’s robustness to contexts containing large amounts of irrelevant information.
+Such ``noise’’ increases \textit{extraneous cognitive load} \cite{paas2003cognitive}, which can negatively affect problem-solving performance \cite{peysakhovich2023attention}.
+We use multiple variants of needle-in-a-hystack (NIAH) tasks provided by RULER benchmark \cite{hsiehruler} for evaluation, which purposefully constructs contexts with irrelevant content for evaluation.

-\item \textbf{Structured Data} evaluates performance on structured data such as tables and graphs.
+\item \textbf{Structured Data} evaluates performance on structured data, e.g., tables.
 This setting highlights the importance of contextual organization, as linearizing such data into natural language often leads to significant structural information loss.
-We use NLGraph \cite{wang2023can} and HybridQA \cite{chen-etal-2020-hybridqa} to evaluate model performance on graph and table reasoning, respectively.
+We use HybridQA \cite{chen-etal-2020-hybridqa} to evaluate the performance on table reasoning.

 \item \textbf{Longer Context} evaluates model performance on sequences longer than those seen during training (i.e., 4K tokens), as positional encoding has been shown to strongly affect long-context generalization \cite{press2021train}.
-We use subsets of RULER and LongBench \cite{bai-etal-2024-longbench}, which contain examples with 4K to 16K tokens for this evaluation.
+We use subsets of RULER and LongBench \cite{bai-etal-2024-longbench}, which contain examples with 4K to 16K tokens.

 \end{itemize} Notably, both the evaluations for noisy context and structured data are conducted within the training context length (i.e., 4K tokens).
 In contrast, the longer-context evaluation requires extended context lengths.
 To enable this, we apply the YaRN method to RoPE layers across all methods using the extrapolation hyperparameters in \citet{peng2024yarn}.
 More details are in Appendix~\ref{app:exp}.